 Adapted from Tandoori Chicken.

-3/4 C plain Greek yogurt
+3/4 cup plain Greek yogurt

-2 Tbsp. lemon juice
+2 tablespoons lemon juice

 2 cloves garlic, minced

-1 Tbsp. plus 1 tsp. paprika
+1 tablespoon plus 1 teaspoon paprika

-2 tsp. ground cumin
+2 teaspoons ground cumin

-1 tsp. ground coriander
+1 teaspoon ground coriander

-1/4 tsp. cardamom
+1/4 teaspoon cardamom

-1/4 tsp. ground nutmeg
+1/4 teaspoon ground nutmeg

-1/4 tsp. cayenne pepper
+1/4 teaspoon cayenne pepper

-1 tsp. salt
+1 teaspoon salt

-1/4 tsp. black pepper
+1/4 teaspoon black pepper

-In a medium sized bowl, combine the yogurt, lemon, garlic, paprika, cumin, coriander, cardamom, nutmeg, cayenne, salt, and pepper.
+In a medium-sized bowl, combine the yogurt, lemon, garlic, paprika, cumin, coriander, cardamom, nutmeg, cayenne, salt, and pepper.
 Whisk until well mixed.
 Set aside.

 Cut chicken into 1 1/2 inch chunks.
 Stir chicken into the yogurt mixture.
 Cover with plastic wrap and refrigerate for 3 hours.

 Preheat grill to high heat and oil grill grates.
 Remove chicken from the marinade and thread on skewers.
-After grill has preheated to high, lower heat to medium-high.
+After the grill has preheated to high, lower heat to medium-high.